 Online MS in Quantitative Management (MSQM) students study with thought leaders in business education.
 Our faculty are the same passionate educators, prolific scholars, practitioners, and data scientists who teach on campus.
 They are dedicated to advancing business and business education, sharing their knowledge, and helping students succeed.

-“The professors we selected to teach in this program are among NYU Stern’s best.
-Their enthusiasm for the program was an important selection criterion.
-We’ve assembled a remarkable and eclectic group of excellent teachers and highly regarded researchers.”
+"The professors we select to teach in this program are among NYU Stern’s best.
+Their enthusiasm for the program is an important selection criterion.
+We’ve assembled a remarkable and eclectic group of excellent teachers and highly regarded researchers."